-Another major reason is the lack of sexual compatibility.
-A person may find you awesome, but if they crave a lot more sexual intimacy than you can provide then, of course, it will be difficult to put up to sexual cravings after a certain amount of time.
+Another major reason is the lack of compatibility in the bed.
+A person may find you awesome, but if they crave a lot more physical intimacy than you can provide then, of course, it will be difficult to put up to cravings after a certain amount of time.

-The difference in sexual libido has time and again proved to be a major deal-breaker.
+The difference in libido has time and again proved to be a major deal-breaker.

 6. Misunderstandings Due To Lack Of Communication